 7. Skip the exhaust.
 Exhaust fans in your kitchen and bathroom pull the highest air out, and that’s the hottest air.
 Use them only when necessary, and don’t forget to turn them off!

 8. Rethink that hot shower.
 Heating water accounts for a large portion of our electric bills.
 That portion goes up if your heater is more than a decade old.
 If it’s not quite time yet to switch it out for a more efficient model, up the efficiency with a water heater blanket.
 You can also insulate your hot water pipes with insulating wraps.
 Not only will this lower your energy usage, but also the risk of your pipes freezing.
 Lowering your water temperature by ten degrees can save a good bit of energy and there’s a good chance you’ll never even notice the difference.
 And while we’re talking about showers, why not skip a few altogether?
 You’ll really save hot water that way, and with the harsh winter weather, your skin will probably thank you, too.
+If you have central heating you may want to rethink how often you use it.
+An alternative might be to use a room heater instead to keep your energy bills down.
+You can find room heater reviews and recommendations for 2019 online.

 9. Close off rooms that you’re not using.
 Why heat them?
 Close the heat vents, too.